ahmedh-mw/wsl_matlab/Podman/README.md

     > matlabSessionLoop.m helper script is used to start an inter-process communication (IPC) loop"
 1. Waiting for the MATLAB container to finish warming up
     ```bash
-    sudo podman exec $cp_container_name matlab-bs-wait
+    sudo podman exec $cp_container_name matlab-bs-wait-ready
     ```
-    > matlab-bs-wait.m helper script is used to wait for all tcp connections within the container to complete.
+    > matlab-bs-wait-ready.m helper script is used to wait for all tcp connections within the container to complete.
 1. Creating a MATLAB checkpoint
     ```bash
     time sudo podman container checkpoint --compress=none --export=checkpoint_dump.tar
     ```
     > Store the exported checkpoint tar file (`checkpoint_dump.tar`) on fast local storage (avoid slow or network-mounted paths) for best performance.

-## 5. Restoring MATLAB checkpoint
+## 4. Restoring MATLAB checkpoint
 Restoring a MATLAB checkpoint and executing commands.
-See `Podman/checkpoint/2_Testing_checkpoint.sh`.
+See `Podman/3_Testing_checkpoint.sh`.
 1. Restore the MATLAB container
     ```bash
     export cp_container_test="container_test_export"